-- The ability to think critically, analytically, and synthetically. - The ability to comprehend dense and difficult readings, readings that often focus on the perennial questions of human existence. - The ability to convey ideas clearly and creatively in both written and oral form.
+- The ability to problem solve by thinking critically and analytically about philosophical puzzles and issues, puzzles and issues that often require students to wrestle with ambiguity and think from different perspectives and points of view. - The ability to comprehend dense and difficult readings, readings that often focus on the perennial questions of human existence. - The ability to convey ideas clearly and creatively in both written and oral form.